-Size of "general" number factored versus year The graph shows the size (in decimal digits) of the largest "general" number factored against the year it was done, from 1964 (20D) to 1999 (155D) (historical data from www.rsa.com).
-Curve Fitting and Extrapolation
+Size of "general" number factored versus year The graph shows the size (in decimal digits) of the largest "general" number factored against the year it was done, from 1964 (20D) to the present (155D) (historical data from www.rsa.com).
+45 Curve Fitting and Extrapolation

 From the theoretical time bound for GNFS, assuming Moore's law, we expect $D^{1/3}$ to be roughly a linear function of time (we have assumed that $(\ln D)^{2/3}$ is roughly a constant).
-The graph shows $D^{1/3}$ versus year Y.

-The straight line is

-$$D^{1/3} = \frac{Y - 1928.6}{13.24}$$

-and extrapolation, for what it is worth, gives D = 309 (i.e. 1024 bits) in the year Y = 2018.

-45

-Predictions

-Moore's law predicts that circuit densities will double every 18 months or so.
-Thus, as long as Moore's law continues to apply and results in correspondingly more powerful parallel computers, we expect to get 3-4 decimal digits per year improvement in the capabilities of GNFS, without any algorithmic improvements.
-(The extrapolation from historical figures is more optimistic: it predicts 6-7 decimal digits per year in the near future.)

-Similar arguments apply to ECM, for which we expect slightly more than 1 decimal digit per year in the size of factor found.
+The graph shows $D^{1/3}$ versus year Y. The straight line is $$D^{1/3} = \frac{Y - 1928.6}{13.24}$$ and extrapolation, for what it is worth, gives D = 309 (i.e. 1024 bits) in the year Y = 2018.
+46 Predictions Moore's law predicts that circuit densities will double every 18 months or so. - As long as Moore's law continues to apply and results in correspondingly more powerful parallel computers, we expect to get 3-4 decimal digits per year improvement in the capabilities of GNFS, without any algorithmic improvements. - The extrapolation from historical figures is more optimistic: it predicts 6-7 decimal digits per year in the near future. - Similar arguments apply to ECM, for which we expect between 1.0 and 1.5 decimal digits per year in the size of factor found.
+Implications for RSA 512-bit RSA keys are clearly insecure.

-(When) Is RSA Doomed?

-512-bit RSA keys are clearly insecure.
 1024-bit RSA keys should remain secure for at least fifteen years, barring the unexpected (but unpredictable) discovery of a completely new algorithm which is better than GNFS, or the development of a practical quantum computer.
-46 Summary and Conclusions I have sketched some algorithms for integer factorisation.
+Over the past twenty years, factorisation algorithms have improved to the point where it is time to seriously consider replacing the RSA cryptosystem with another system which depends on a "harder" problem, e.g. the El Gamal algorithm using the discrete logarithm problem for elliptic curves over large finite fields.
+Summary and Conclusions I have sketched some algorithms for integer factorisation.
 The most important are ECM, MPQS and GNFS.
 The algorithms draw on results in elementary number theory, algebraic number theory and probability theory.
 As well as their inherent interest and applicability to other areas of mathematics, advances in public key cryptography have lent them practical importance.
 Until a polynomial time algorithm is found or a quantum computer capable of running Shor's algorithm is built, large factorisations will remain an interesting challenge.
-The best current algorithm (NFS) has an "embarrassingly parallel" phase (sieving) followed by a "communication intensive" phase (linear algebra), which makes implementation on a single parallel machine nontrivial.
+49